undersight/undersight.co/src/pages/projects/justhostme/index.md

 <article role="article">

 JustHostMe is a traditional Web hosting company operating at a time when the market space is rapidly being taken over by internet giants, whose infrastructure allows them to provide their services at close to no cost.
 So the amount of effort required to just keep your business afloat increases exponentially.
 For JustHostMe, the strategy has been to target small creators and business owners who would rather pay an extra couple pounds for a service that feels personal and close to home, and that is willing to provide some hand‑holding as they try to get their hobbies and businesses on‑line.
-It's a model I have great respect for, and that I felt honoured to be a small part of.
+It’s a model I have great respect for, and that I felt honoured to be a small part of.

 </article>